Search documentation

 Plan failures, suppressions, and rollbacks

 When Plans fail, Apollo will automatically create an Entity-level suppression window, which will prevent further work on that Entity.
 Apollo will continue to issue new Plans for other Entities in the Environment.
-If the number of Entities in an Environment that are under automated suppression windows exceeds the configured threshold, Apollo will automatically create an Environment-wide suppression window as this may be indicative of a system-wide problem.
-An Environment-wide suppression will prevent further work on all Entities in the Environment.
-Once the number of Entities under suppression windows returns to below the threshold, Apollo will automatically remove the Environment-wide suppression.
+If the number of Entities in an Environment that are under automated suppression windows exceeds the configured threshold, Apollo will automatically create an Environment-level suppression window as this may be indicative of a system-wide problem.
+An Environment-level suppression will prevent further work on all Entities in the Environment.
+Once the number of Entities under suppression windows returns to below the threshold, Apollo will automatically remove the Environment-level suppression.

 After a Plan had failed and an automatic suppression window was applied, Apollo will permit a “rollback” Plan to restore the old state of the world despite the automatic suppression window.
 This does not apply if the suppression window was created by a human - Apollo will always respect these.